LOCAL-pic-Nathan-Hale-High-School-Principal-Dr-William-Jackson-III-copy

 The Thomas B. Foster Award for Excellence

-The Thomas B. Foster Award for Excellence recognizes and honors two outstanding Seattle Public Schools principals who have demonstrated success in promoting educational justice and racial equity at their school.
-The selection process considers colleague and community nominations, school data, and principal commitment and effectiveness.
-Principals must have served at least three years in their current school to be eligible for the award.
+The Thomas B. Foster Award for Excellence annually recognizes and honors two outstanding Seattle Public Schools principals who have demonstrated success in promoting educational justice and racial equity at their school.
+The award commemorates Thomas B. Foster, a prominent Seattle attorney who displayed a strong personal commitment to public education.
 All recipients are publicly recognized and awarded a $25,000 grant to be utilized at their school.
-The award commemorates Thomas B. Foster, a prominent Seattle attorney who displayed a strong personal commitment to public education.
-See our previous Foster Award recipients here!
+The selection process requires the following criteria to be eligible for the award:

 The Philip B. Swain Excellence in Education Award